-* Improve the quality of life for the vulnerable people, especially those living independently at home.
+- Improve the quality of life for vulnerable people, especially those living independently at home

-* Befriending – volunteers visit clients in their private home for a chat, share a cup of coffee or tea.
-Or simply company to those alone or feeling lonely.
+- Befriending – volunteers visit clients in their private home for a chat, share a cup of coffee or simply to provide company to those alone or feeling lonely

 If you would like more information on this service or to become a volunteer please email email@example.com or call 1300 360 455.